 23 March-5 May 2019, Experiment Zukunft, Kunsthalle Rostock, DE

-Smell Feel Match builds on the idea that affect [*] plays a crucial role in human social life since it evolves within social interactions and shapes them in return.
-This participatory olfactory art experiment investigates affect through the perception of body scent, as body scent is vital for navigating inter-human relations.
-Recent research in neuroscience and psychology on human olfactory communication demonstrates that we can pick up important cues about each other – from emotions to health status – from body scent.
+Smell Feel Match is based on the claim that body scents affect both the individual and the collective body experience as our bodies react to each other’s body scents.
+Thus, body scents play a crucial role in social interaction.
+Recent research in neuroscience and psychology on human olfactory communication also demonstrates that we can pick up important cues about each other – from feelings to health status – from body scent.

-Smell Feel Match also responds to contemporary practices of othering which are omnipresent in the current geopolitical climate of uncertainty and fear.
-By scrutinizing the perception of body scent, this project fosters awareness of others’ body scent and self-awareness about our personal judgments towards others.
-Smell Feel Match spurs the participants to ask themselves the following questions: How do I feel when perceiving someone’s smell?
-What does body scent disclose about my perception of others?
-What role does body scent play in including and excluding people from my social circle?
-The decontextualized nature of the encounters with body scent – through the anonymized presentation of the samples in small glass jars – intends to counteract practices of othering that relate to indifference and aversion.
+On the other hand, Smell Feel Match responds to contemporary practices of “othering,” which implies the demarcation of a person or group as “different” and not belonging to one’s own social group.
+This mental process seems to be ubiquitous in the current geopolitical climate of uncertainty and anxiety.
+By scrutinizing the perception of body scent, this project fosters awareness of others’ body scents, and self-awareness about our personal judgments towards others.
+Smell Feel Match spurs participants to ask themselves the following questions: How do I feel when perceiving someone’s smell?
+What does a body scent experience disclose about my perception of others?
+What role do body scents play in including and excluding people from my social circle?
+The decontextualized nature of the encounters with body scent – through the anonymized presentation of the samples in small glass jars – intends to counteract practices of “othering”.